• Skip to primary navigation

 Jump to Recipe

 A little different than traditional Italian meatballs, Sicilian Meatballs with pine nuts and currants bake in a basil marinara sauce.
-They will be your new favorite meatball!
+They'll be your new favorite meatball!

 Sicilian meatballs baking in marinara